DWhiteheadCode/Tracer-Abilities/README.md

 	- It will be red if the sweep resulted in a hit, and white otherwise

 ## Pulse Bomb Debug CVar
-The pulse bomb projectile contains a boolean cvar that can be toggled with `t.PulseBombDebug true`/ `t.PulseBombDebug false` in the in game console.
+The pulse bomb projectile contains a boolean cvar that can be toggled with `t.PulseBombDebug true`/ `t.PulseBombDebug false` in the in-game console.

 If set to true, the following will occur:
 - When the bomb explodes, a red sphere will be shown at the location of the bomb, with a radius matching that of the explosion